angelcolberg/angelcolberg.github/_projects/2018-09-13-gigamon-topology.md

 featured_image: '/images/projects/gigamon/giga-hero.png'
 ---

+### Old Topology
 <div class="gallery" data-columns="1">
 <img src="/images/projects/gigamon/old-topology.png" >

 </div>

 ## Problem Definition
-Topology had limited functionality and was fraught with usability and cognitive issues.
+Gigamon's interactive topology screen had limited functionality and was fraught with usability and cognitive issues.
 Features were scattered around the site disparately not easily discoverable through the navigation or search.
 The current use of Cytoscape was also limiting the feature customization necessary to realize our goals.

 #### Hypothesis
-Centralizing all features within a topology centric environment would contextualize disparate activities more closely aligned to the users' mental models around systems design based on user research.
+Centralizing all features within a topology centric environment would contextualize disparate activities more closely aligned to the users' mental models around systems design based on user interviews and evaluations.

 #### Method
 Mockups and D3 prototypes used for discovery and validation cognitive evaluations.
 Remote treejack tests were used for information architecture validation.
-Job stories were used to qualitate user needs.
+Job stories were used to qualitate user needs and to create a holistic narrative across our product(s).

 #### Result and Next Steps
-Interation - Created physical topology-centric configuration system to satisfy wire/configure and configure/wire scenarios, based on needs analysis, with logical topologies for traffic flow configurations.
+Interation - Created physical topology-centric configuration system to satisfy wire/configure and configure/wire scenarios, based on needs analysis conducted early on, with logical topologies for traffic flow configurations.

 ---